I spent my teens and most of my twenties (and some of my thirties, too) searching for someone to teach me the secrets of the universe.

-I think about this often as I navigate the ins and outs of guiding Witch Camp and Sage School.
+I think about this often as I navigate the ins and outs of teaching.
 Students come searching for secrets—the secret of happiness or health or wisdom or power.

 What they want from me is a reading assignment or a lecture that will get them there.
 But readings and lectures merely give information—head knowledge—which is pretty different from wisdom.